asraful/software-architecture-notes/entrprise-architecture.md

 1. [We can not buy integration](https://martinfowler.com/articles/cant-buy-integration.html)
 2. [Software Engineering at Google](https://www.oreilly.com/library/view/software-engineering-at/9781492082781/)

+## Keyword/Concepts:
+tech debt, point-to-point integration, point-in-time integration

+## Mindset

+- mindset, from thinking of how to solve integration problems with our tools to instead thinking of how to build the right interfaces to maximize agility.

 ## Notes:
 - integration is not only connecting two sytem
 - integration should be broder defination